-The Site Safety and Health Officer (SSHO) for this Site is Mr. Nathan Munley.
-The qualified alternate SSHO is Mr. Bryan C. Hann.
+The Site Safety and Health Officer (SSHO) for this Site is Mr. Rick L. Dubisz.
 The SSHO reports to the Project Manager.
-The SSHO is on-site or readily accessible to the Site during all work operations and has the authority to halt Site work if unsafe conditions are detected.
+The SSHO is on-site or readily accessible to the Site during work operations and has the authority to halt Site work if unsafe conditions are detected.
 The specific responsibilities of the SSHO are:

-- Managing the safety and health functions for Benchmark-TurnKey personnel on the Site. - Serving as the point of contact for safety and health matters. - Ensuring that Benchmark-TurnKey field personnel working on the Site have received proper training (per 29 CFR Part 1910.120(e)), that they have obtained medical clearance to wear respiratory protection (per 29 CFR Part 1910.134), and that they are properly trained in the selection, use and maintenance of personal protective equipment, including qualitative respirator fit testing. - Performing or overseeing Site monitoring as required by the HASP. - Assisting in the preparation and review of the HASP.

-- Maintaining site-specific safety and health records as described in this HASP. - Coordinating with the Project Manager, Site Workers, and Contractor's SSHO as necessary for safety and health efforts.
+- Managing the safety and health functions for Benchmark-TurnKey personnel on the Site. - Serving as the point of contact for safety and health matters. - Ensuring that Benchmark-TurnKey field personnel working on the Site have received proper training (per 29 CFR Part 1910.120(e)), that they have obtained medical clearance to wear respiratory protection (per 29 CFR Part 1910.134), and that they are properly trained in the selection, use and maintenance of personal protective equipment, including qualitative respirator fit testing. - Performing or overseeing Site monitoring as required by the HASP. - Assisting in the preparation and review of the HASP. - Maintaining site-specific safety and health records as described in this HASP. - Coordinating with the Project Manager, Site Workers, and Contractor's SSHO as necessary for safety and health efforts.